 In today’s market, is it better to sell your house or hold on to it?
 Home prices are still rising, and buyers can get very low mortgage interest rates, so selling can look pretty attractive.
 Still, there are numerous other factors that figure into the answer to that question.
 But if you do decide to sell your house, you then need to decide whether hiring an agent is right for you.
-To help you out, then, here are 5 questions to ask yourself before hiring an agent in Southern California.
+To help you out, then, here are 5 questions to ask yourself before hiring an agent in Los Angeles.

 1. Am I Able to Set My Emotions Aside?